FEEST Board of Directors

 Regina Dove

-Although FEEST was on Regina’s radar for 6 years before she was invited by another board member to attend her first Fresh Flavor event, the moment she walked into the space and found community and delicious food, she knew she couldn’t walk away without getting more involved!
+FEEST was on Regina’s radar for several years before she was invited by a board member to attend her first Fresh Flavor event in 2019.
+The moment she walked into the space and found community, purpose and delicious food, she knew she couldn’t walk away without getting more involved!

-Her love for FEEST’s mission stems from a decade and a half of service as an educator and mentor across Seattle and South King County.
-Currently, she works as a Capacity Building Coach at RVC supporting grassroots, POC-led orgs in designing and reaching their goals.
-In her spare time, Regina can be found working on her doula certification, playing with her cats (Marceline & Momo), and eating lots of soul and/or filipino food with her family.
+Her love for FEEST’s mission stems from her work as an educator, mentor and organizer of youth across Seattle and South King County.
+Currently, she works as lead Project Manager for King County Metro’s Learning & Development Team; however, she has over 15 years of experience working in local non-profits.
+In her spare time, Regina can be found watching horror movies, playing with her cats (Marceline & Momo), and eating lots of Soul, Caribbean or Filipino food with her family.

 Desiree Gross